-Students must have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.911 Mathematics II or 10.921 Higher Mathematics II before entering this subject before entering this subject.
+Students must have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.911 Mathematics II or 10.921 Higher Mathematics II before entering this subject.

 This subject is compulsory for students who first enrolled or transferred to the Economics Course in 1968 or later.
 Other students may substitute a subject, which is not an introductory subject, chosen from the list in Rule 16.